Will Creighton cover the spread vs. Nebraska? Betting Trends, Record ATS

 Additional Creighton vs Nebraska Insights & Trends

-- Creighton is 5-1 against the spread and 6-0 overall when scoring more than 61.9 points.
+- When Creighton puts up more than 61.9 points, it is 5-1 against the spread and 6-0 overall.

 - Nebraska has put together a 5-1 ATS record and a 7-0 overall record in games it scores more than 63.9 points.